 The Chase Freedom Unlimited® is an ideal card for student loans if you want to have your cake and eat it, too.
 This card lets you earn a generous sign-up bonus as well as rewards on all your spending, and you won’t even pay interest on purchases for the first 15 months.

 Building a plan

-First, get copies of your Equifax, Experian, and TransUnion credit reports and fix any mistakes you see to improve your odds of credit approval.
-Then check your credit score to see where you stand and review which cards are offered in your credit range.
+If you’re ready to take the risk and earn the rewards of paying your student loan with a credit card, you’ll need a plan.
+First, get copies of your Equifax, Experian and TransUnion credit reports and fix any mistakes to improve your odds of credit approval.
+Then, check your credit score to see where you stand and review the cards offered in your credit range.

 Take a look at credit cards with zero percent introductory APR offers to reduce your interest payments when you pay your student loans with your new credit card.
 You’ll typically need a good-to-excellent credit score to qualify, but if you do, many cards in this niche also let you rack up points or cash back.

 Once you’ve been approved for your new card, initiate your student loan payment several days before the due date.
 Payments by convenience check or Plastiq might take longer than a direct payment.
 Follow up to make sure the payment process went off without a hitch.

 Finally, work out a budget to pay off your credit card during the zero percent introductory APR period.
 You may want to take your cash back rewards and apply them to your statement balance to pay off your debt faster.